Rhode Island Republican Mike Chippendale Called Emma González A

 Advertisement

+But if he DID have a gun - the police still wouldn't be searching for the gunman, and the entire region wouldn't be on lockdown... dummy.— Rep Mike Chippendale (@MikeWChip) April 23, 2018

-The lawmaker, who has an A+ rating from the NRA, is not the first Republican to mock González on Twitter.
-In March, a Maine Republican who was also running for office uncontested called González a "skinhead lesbian" on Twitter.
+Chippendale, who has an A+ rating from the NRA, is not the first Republican to mock González on Twitter.
+In March, a Maine Republican running for office uncontested called González a "skinhead lesbian" on Twitter.
 He later dropped out of the race after a woman stepped up to challenge him.

 Other Parkland student activists have been targets of Republican politicians and conservative pundits.
 Fox News host Laura Ingraham mocked David Hogg for not getting accepted into several colleges and Sinclair host Jamie Allman threatened to physically assault him with a "hot poker."
 Nick Isgro, another Republican from Maine, also told Hogg to "eat it" on Twitter.